What is elective surgery?

 Elective surgery is surgery that can be scheduled and therefore planned and prepared for.
 Most elective surgery is performed on a same day surgery basis so your child can come into the hospital, undergo the operation and return home all in the same day.
 A typical example of same day surgery would be the surgical repair of a hernia.
 In other cases, such as a more complex urological surgery or repair of pectus excavatum, there is a short hospital stay after surgery.

 Both you and your child need to be equally prepared for surgery.
-No amount of preparation can be successful on a child if the family is not well informed and psychologically ready.
+Preparing your child for surgery can only be successful if you are well informed and psychologically ready.
 You must prepare first!

 Make sure you have understood the procedure to your satisfaction, including the risks and benefits of the surgery.
 You will be answering your child's questions.
 We are always ready to answer any last minute doubts.

 You may have some fears related to the anesthesia.
 Fortunately the horror stories still being told by older family members are now a thing of the past in pediatric hospitals.
 Pediatric anesthesia is administered by pediatric anesthesiologists who have the specific expertise and knowledge to take appropriate measures if complications arise both in the operating room and the recovery room.
-With thirteen anesthesiologists on staff, Miami Children's Hospital performs an average of 11,000 pediatric procedures a year.
-As a result children typically recover fast and with few side effects from their anesthesia.
+With thirteen anesthesiologists on staff, Nicklaus Children's Hospital, formerly Miami Children's Hospital, performs an average of 11,000 pediatric procedures a year.
+As a result children typically recover fast after elective surgery and with few side effects from their anesthesia.

 Communication!
-The worst thing is to surprise children, so explain the problem in simple terms and help them understand.
+The worst thing is to surprise children, so prepare your child for surgery by explaining the problem in simple terms to help them understand.
 Try not to use threatening language like "cut" or needle" rather explain that the doctor will fix the problem.

 At any age, children feel that the full extent of the problem is being hidden from them, so try to explain as much of their disease as they will understand; this is the only way to earn and keep their trust.